Carloski/ParkSearchAPI/README.md

 # Park-Search
-App to display a list of national parks in an area.
+App to display a list of national parks in an area for thinkful API Project